elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

     Number of days of warning before password expires : 7

 All of the above settings are stored in **/etc/shadow**.
-Let&#8217;s set the password to expire today, and set a warning message to be displayed when the password is expiring one day before the expiration date:
+Let's set the password to expire today, and set a warning message to be displayed when the password is expiring one day before the expiration date:

     [root@rhel1 ~]# date Sat Feb 9 01:55:28 MST 2013
     [root@rhel1 ~]# chage -E 2013-02-09 -M 1 user1